ngnjs/NGN/CONTRIBUTING.md

 > **Example Exception:**
 > The proposed Stage 3 public/private attributes can be used in NGN.
 NGN heavily utilizes private attributes/methods, which require significant boilerplate code to implement without the new proposal.
 Use of these new attributes are projected to reduce the code base size by 40%.
 This proposal was already implemented in V8 at the time (Chrome, Opera, Edge, Node.js) with no negative remarks from Mozilla (Firefox) or Apple (Safari).

 Be mindful that the use of Stage 3 code may require modifications to the build process.
-This can be a very non-trivial effort for the NGN maintainers.
+This can be a very non-trivial effort for the NGN maintainers and may impact acceptance of a contribution.

 ## Unit Testing, Code Coverage, & Syntax